How to Stop Your Teeth From Hurting With Braces

 How To Stop Your Teeth From Hurting With Braces

-Braces work by gradually shifting your teeth into their correct positions, which can cause soreness.
+Braces work by slowly moving your teeth into the right positions, which can make your mouth feel sore.

-The pressure applied by the braces affects both your teeth and gums.
+The pressure from the braces affects both your teeth and gums.

-Hopefully, we can provide practical tips to help you stop your teeth from hurting with braces.
+We will share practical tips on how to stop your teeth from hurting with braces.

 1. Cool It Down: How Ice Becomes Your Best Friend

-Ice packs are a simple and effective way to reduce inflammation and numbness.
+Ice packs are a simple and effective way to relieve braces pain, particularly when your orthodontist has recently tightened your brackets and wires.

-To use, wrap an ice pack or a bag of frozen peas in a cloth and apply it to the outside of your mouth for 10–15 minutes.
+To use them, wrap an ice pack or even a bag of frozen vegetables in a clean cloth and gently hold it against the outside of your cheeks for 10–15 minutes.

-This can be done several times a day, especially after eating or before bed.
+You can repeat this process several times a day, especially during peak times of pain, like after meals or before bedtime.

 2. Taking Control of Pain: Over-the-Counter Relief Options